 GNOME 3.32 also has lots to offer developers, and is translated into many languages.

-GNOME’s software is: all is available for download and can be freely modified and redistributed according to the respective licenses.
+GNOME’s software is Free Software: all our code is available for download and can be freely modified and redistributed according to the respective licenses.
 To install it, we recommend that you wait for the official packages provided by your vendor or distribution.
 Popular distributions will make GNOME 3.32 available very soon, and some already have development versions that include the new GNOME release.

-is an international community supported by a non-profit Foundation.
+The GNOME Project is an international community supported by a non-profit Foundation.
 We focus on user experience excellence and first-class internationalization and accessibility.
-GNOME is a free and open project: if you want to join us, .
+GNOME is a free and open project: if you want to join us, you can.

 Creative Commons Attribution-ShareAlike 4.0